Frequently asked Questions (FAQs)

 How common is Molar Hypomin?

 Unfortunately, Molar Hypomin is very common in this part of the world and many others too.
-A rolling average from many different studies around the world suggests that about one in every 6 or 7 kids is affected to some extent (see a distribution map and read more about the prevalence of Molar Hypomin).
+A rolling average from many different studies around the world suggests that about 1-in-6 kids have their 6-year molars affected to some extent (see a distribution map and read more about the prevalence of Molar Hypomin).
 This means that school classes typically may have 3 or 4 kids affected.
 Thinking about what this means for kids around the world, it seems likely that over 10 million kids a year get Molar Hypomin worldwide (read more about global incidence of Molar Hypomin), making this a serious and costly problem for public health.

 What causes Molar Hypomin?